-Many of our resources for beginners especially are complete tutorials with exercises to help you practice what you’ve learned.
+Many of our resources for beginners especially are complete tutorials with exercises to help you teach yourself Python by giving you more practice in what you’ve learned.
 Some of the resources for experienced readers dive right into the practice exercises.
 Whether you’re just learning to code or a veteran of many years, we believe that nothing helps you progress faster in your learning than a good example.

 Python Programming for Beginners

 Tools and First Steps for Writing Python Code